ChloeHouvardas/snu-hackathon-25/README.md

   <p><em>Your personal Korean cooking companion</em></p>
 </div>

-## 📱 Features
+## Features

 ### Recipe Discovery
-- Browse curated Korean recipes with detailed instructions
+- Browse your favourite platforms and find curated recipes.
-- YouTube integration for video tutorials
+- Send us a link and lets us do the rest!
 - Smart recipe parsing from video descriptions
 - Ingredient recommendations with price comparisons